-Use Light Cocoa Candy Melts to attach two candy eyes, a orange sunflower beak, a red sunflower wattle, two orange leaf sprinkle feet, and two or three orange jimmie head feathers onto the one side of the peanut butter cookie.
+Use Light Cocoa Candy Melts to attach two candy eyes, an orange sunflower beak, a red sunflower wattle, two orange leaf sprinkle feet, and two or three orange Jimmie head feathers onto the one side of the peanut butter cookie.

 Attach the tail feathers to the opposite side so that the tops of the feathers rise above the top of the cookie.